Gotta Let You Go

 "Gotta Let You Go" is a song by American freestyle and house music singer Dominica.
-Written by Mohamed Moretta and produced by him with Mickey Garcia, it was released in 1994 by Ouland Music and became a hit in clubs.
-The song was also a top 40 hit in the Netherlands (34) and a top 90 hit in Germany (81).
+Written by Mohamed Moretta and produced by him with Mickey Garcia, it was released in 1994 by Ouland Music.
+The song received positive reviews from music critics and became a hit in club.
+On the charts, it became a top-40 hit in the Netherlands and a top-90 hit in Germany, peaking at numbers 34 and 81, in 1995 and 2000.
 Several music videos has been produced for "Gotta Let You Go".
 In 2015, Northern Irish electronic music duo Bicep released a remix of the track.

 Critical reception

-Larry Flick from Billboard wrote, "It was bound to happen.
+Upon the release, Larry Flick from Billboard magazine wrote, "It was bound to happen.
 The success of 'Show Me Love' by Robin S. has triggered a flurry of similar-sounding tracks.
 This is the best of the bunch, thanks mostly to Dominica's easygoing performance and producer/songwriter Mohammed Moretta's chantable hooks.
 Go for the dance/club version for a lighter, more NRGetic vibe."
-Maria Jimenez from Music & Media noted that it is "burning up dancefloors on both sides of the ocean.
+Maria Jimenez from Music & Media noted that the song is "burning up dancefloors on both sides of the ocean.
 This is delicious house with a catchy hookline".
-Music Week gave it a score of four out of five, adding, "It's got punch, panache and the potential to become a big UK favourite, too."
+A reviewer from Music Week gave it a score of four out of five, adding, "It's got punch, panache and the potential to become a big UK favourite, too."
 Wendi Cermak from The Network Forty praised it as "an excellent dance number".

 James Hyman from the Record Mirror Dance Update wrote, "The garage-flavoured track in radio edit form is very commercial, like a cross between Deee-Lite and N-Joi's 'Anthem'.
 Having already dented the Dutch national charts, with the right push this could do the same in the UK."
 Another editor, Brad Beatnik, gave it five out of five, commenting, "That infectious I gotta let you go, no more sleepless nights vocal hook (someone please put me out of my frustration and tell me where it's from!) is put to devastating effect on this soon-to-be classic house cut licensed from Holland's Outland label.
 The piano stabs and thumping beats are currently pounding floors up and down the UK and the corking mixes by DJ Theor & Jaimy, Hyper Go-Go, Electroset and Lolly will only widen its appeal.
 It's got anthem written all over it."
 James Hamilton named it a "nasally plaintive Florida girl's maddeningly infectious jiggler with a naggingly familiar lilt" in his weekly RM dance column.